 Why does my Headset Echo on Xbox One?

 If your headset is echoing on Xbox One, and the sound is rebounding during your gameplay, you can fix it by changing your ‘Party chat output’ to ‘Headset’ from the Xbox guide.

 This could be due to several reasons, such as connectivity issues, equipment defects, or incorrect settings.

-It is essential to check if the echo sound is produced only in your headset or even by other teammates.
+It is essential to check whether the echo sound is produced only in your headset or by other teammates.